tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

     - Handles & touch: anchors are rounded and increase hit zones on touch; hover expands the control indicator for desktop.
 - Snapping & Guides
   - Axis-aligned snapping with a threshold; show guide lines during move.
-  - Alignment tools: align left/center/right, distribute horizontally/vertically in top toolbar.
+  - Alignment tools: align left/center/right, distribute horizontally/vertically.
+In the absence of a TopBar these actions will be available via the contextual/toolbars and the inspector.
 - Group/Ungroup
   - Group selected items into a `group` layer; group toggles in `LayersPanel`.
 - Keyboard Shortcuts